 A File Index job is also called a crawler job.
 You must create a crawler job for each location whose files you want to index.

-To configure a crawler job for the location, you must firs register the relevant application(s) with Office 365, create the required location in the NetGovern Admin UI, configure the connection to the external data source, and perform User Mapping—start with Configuring Locations.
+To configure a crawler job for the source location, you must first configure the connection to the external data source: register the relevant application(s) with Office 365, create the required location in the NetGovern Admin UI, and perform User Mapping—start with Configuring Locations.

 - Log into the NetGovern Admin UI.

 - Select Archiving > Agents > File Indexing > name of your Index Location.
-This is the name of the previously configured Live Location or Storage Location.
+This is the name of your previously configured Live Location or Storage Location.